 Research and scholarship must be performed at the highest level.
-In many areas, extramural support is essential for a high quality research program.
+In many areas, extramural support is essential for a high-quality research program.
 Although grants are not a necessary metric of research productivity, in many disciplines the receipt of major research grant or fellowship is considered work that has undergone a rigorous peer-review process that can denote current research productivity, sustainability of future research productivity, peer recognition, and leadership.
-For faculty at the rank of Assistant Professor, Step IV or lower, major research grants or fellowships secured during the merit review period reflect research productivity and impact, and should be treated in a similar way as technical journal articles.
+For faculty at the rank of Assistant Professor, Step IV or lower, major research grants or fellowships secured during the merit review period reflect research productivity and impact should be recognized as contributing to the scholarly achievements in the file in the same way as technical journal articles contribute.
 Additionally, grants or fellowships that recognize overall career accomplishment may be viewed as awards or honors, and faculty who lead large center and/or training grants can have these efforts recognized as contributions to campus service.
 Moreover, extraordinary success in being awarded extramural grants or fellowships can be the basis for additional off-scale or acceleration.